learn-co-curriculum/dsc-conditional-probability-lab/README.md

 ```

 ## Exercise 2

-A school survey found that 9 out of 10 students like pizza.
-If three students are chosen at random **with replacement**, what is the probability that all three students like pizza?
+After conducting a survey, one of the outcomes was that 8 out of 10 of the surey subjects liked chocolate chip cookies.
+If three survey subjects are chosen at random **with replacement**, what is the probability that all three like chocolate chip cookies?

 ```python